 Getting started -- It's normal for this plant to drop a few leaves during shipping.
 Once it is established, it will quickly grow new ones.
-The first week, keep it in a bright spot with no direct sun.
+The first week, keep it in moderate temperatures in a bright spot with no direct sun.

 Soil -- Like most Passiflora, this one likes moist, fertile soil that drains well.
 A typical soil mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand.

 Temperature & humidity -- This Passiflora does best between about 45 and 80 degrees.
 It reportedly can survive brief, light frosts, but i recommend protecting it from all frost.
 I'm not sure how much heat it can tolerate, but if it is like some related Tacsonias, it may drop its summer flowers if temperatures rise above 85 or 90 degrees.
-In warm conditions, keep the pot shaded, perhaps by placing it inside a second, larger pot made of clay.
+In hot conditions, keep the pot shaded, perhaps by placing it inside a second pot made of play.

 Indoors, between about 40 and 80% humidity is best.
 This species flowers best with cooler nights, so if you grow it indoors in a warm-night part of the country, try to lower the temps below 65 degrees at night when the plant nears maturity.

 Fertilizing -- About every 2-3 months, give an all-purpose fertilizer that contains micronutrients, following the dose on the package.

 Flowering and fruiting -- If you want fruit, and you don't have hummingbirds nearby, pollinate the flowers manually using a small brush, or your finger.
 You may cross-pollinate it with other Passiflora species in the Tacsonia section, to create hybrids.

 Enjoy your plant!